Pafuri 5 Day Walking & Yoga Retreat

 Despite living in this modern era, we are best adapted to living in a natural environment.
 It’s likely because 99,9% of our evolutionary passage was spent as hunter-gatherers and our minds and bodies are not sufficiently prepared for what the technological era expects of us.
 Despite the increasingly technologically connected world we live in, it seems modern humans feel more disconnected from others every day.
 The results are not difficult to see.
 Depression, anxiety and feelings of hopelessness plague the modern human.
 And the cure to this lies in healing the human-nature split.
-We invite you take precious time out from your busy life to deep dive into an awe-inspiring immersion of pristine wilderness.
-Through the powerful practices of walking, meditation and yoga, we re-find our rightful place in it.
+We invite you take precious time out from your busy life to deep dive into an awe-inspiring immersion of pristine wilderness and find your rightful place in it.

 The private Pafuri concession – within the world-famous Kruger National Park – lies in a vast, almost inaccessible triangle of wilderness between the Limpopo and Luvuvhu rivers, along South Africa’s north-eastern frontier.
 Between them, the two great valleys embrace one of Africa’s most spectacular landscapes, with mountains and gorges in the west giving way to plains, pans, baobabs and fever tree forests in the east.